Resources

 6. Pre-existing health conditions

-NRIs with pre-existing medical conditions like diabetes, hypertension, or heart disease should increase their health insurance sum assured to avoid the high costs of medical treatment.
-A higher sum assured will provide comprehensive coverage, protecting individuals and their families from unexpected events.
-It's essential to disclose updated medical information to avoid claim rejections or delays.
+Disclosing updated medical information is essential to avoid claim rejections or delays.
 Opting for policies with shorter waiting periods or coverage for pre-existing illnesses from the outset is wise.
 Annual health check-ups can help manage current health status and maintain physical well-being while securing financial protection through appropriate coverage levels.

 7. Critical illnesses or terminal illness of self or a family member

 NRIs should consider increasing their sum assured for health insurance due to critical illness or terminal illness of self or family members.
 This can help ease the financial burden of expensive treatments like chemotherapy and surgery, costing lakhs or even crores of rupees.
-Having a higher sum assured ensures that your financial obligations are met without draining your savings.
+A higher sum assured ensures that your financial obligations are met without draining your savings.
 A critical illness rider can also provide lump-sum benefits to pay off debts and cover ongoing medical expenses.
 It's never too early to get adequate coverage and ensure financial stability.

 Steps to increase the sum assured for NRIs